 Many of us are also on Facebook!
-We cross-post all events on Meetup and Facebook, so you’d rather follow us there, here’s the link.
+We cross-post all events there, so you prefer that platform, here’s the link to our group.

 Not on Facebook?
 You can just check it out from right here.
 (You miss out on all the comments, though.)

 So my old high school (Lane Tech.) has decided to retire it's Indian symbol/moscot.
 On the almni page there are peopl freaking out and trying to get petitions signed to stop this from happening.
 My question is have there been studies related to people having trouble letting go of symbols?
 These are people that are no longer attending the school yet want it to retain a symbol whose time is past.
 Lane was so much more than this moscot. ...
 See MoreSee Less

 So I'm only 30 pages in and I have probably 47 things I want to research more info about.

 Oh yes, the Skeptical Salon is on Thursday, shall we bring Halloween-themed snacks? ...
 See MoreSee Less

 Flee!
 FLEE! ...
 See MoreSee Less